 How could I let this number ruin my happiness?
 Why would I let it stop me from doing something I wanted to do?

 I started reading blog posts and watching videos about plus-size travelers.
-I would compare my body to theirs that if they could fit, I could too.
+I would compare my body to theirs so that if they could fit, I could too.
 It’s crippling to think that my fear was based on this stupid number.

 traveling plus size is a real fear